-Peru, it’s a country filled with history, culture, and some really amazing treks, a nation with abundant natural diversity, from coast, to mountains, to jungle, has long attracted lovers of the Great Outdoors.
-The Peruvian Andes, running like a backbone down the centre of the country, contain mesmerizing variations in landscape that make for some of the best trekking in the world.
-Cloud forests, Mountain ranges, the world’s deepest canyon and the striking remains of ancient civilizations all awaits for you.
+Peru, it’s a country filled with history, culture, and some really amazing treks, a nation with abundant natural diversity, from coast, to mountains, to jungle and has long attracted lovers of the great outdoors.
+The Peruvian Andes are the backbone of the country, running down its center and contain mesmerizing variations in landscape that make for some of the best treks in the world.
+Cloud forests, mountain ranges, the world’s third deepest canyon and the striking remains of ancient civilizations all await you.

 Some Peru treks Highlights